mihaiconstantin/changeIRT/README.md

-### R package for IRT change assessement and data simulations
+### R package for IRT change assessement and data simulation